 On May 1st, 2016 I ran the Pittsburgh Marathon.
-I had never run one before, and a year ago I had no desire to.
+I had never run one before, and a year prior I had no desire to.
 I played sports and was always active as a kid, but I never got into running until college.
 I’ve been on and off with it, though, running much more in good weather than in the winter.
-It was always a means to an end, though- to lose weight and to feel better.
-I liked it at times, but considered it something I had to do.
-I still run for the same reasons, but last spring (2015) I just really started to enjoy it.
-I work inside and spend a lot of my day sitting, doing paperwork, and staring at a computer.
-I’m more of an outside person, though, so running means time I get to spend in the outdoors, as well a great way to get exercise.
+It was always a means to an end, though- to lose weight and to feel better about myself.
+I liked it at times, but it was more a chore than fun.
+I still run for the same reasons, but in the spring of 2015 I found myself starting to enjoy it.
+I work inside and spend a lot of my day sitting, but I’m more of an outside person, so running means I get to spend time outdoors, while getting regular exercise.

-So I signed up for a half marathon last July.
+So I signed up for my very first race, a half marathon, in July of 2015.
 I did well and it was fun.
 I kept running, and after watching a recap of the 2015 Pittsburgh Marathon, I decided not only could I probably run a marathon, but I wanted to run that one.
-Pitt is my alma mater, so I had a chance to live in Pittsburgh for a few years.
-I love it there, and I enjoy any chance I get to go back.
+The University of Pittsburgh (Pitt) is my alma mater, so I also enjoy any chance I get to go back.

 As the title suggests, this post is about long-term goals.
-Just what constitutes a long-term goal?
+Well, just what constitutes a long-term goal?
 Well “long-term” varies from person to person, but simply put, these cannot be accomplished overnight.
 A long-term goal could take a month (losing 5-10 lbs), a year (successfully changing your diet or sleep schedule), or even a number of years (getting a degree or starting a successful business).
-Long-term goals require a sustained effort, which is hard to do.
+Long-term goals require a sustained effort, which is the hardest part.
 Things get in our way, motivation waxes and wanes, or maybe we just lose interest.

 Here are a few examples of long-term goals:

-- Train for and run a marathon that takes place on X date
+- Train for and run a marathon that takes place on _______ date

 - Lose or gain 20 lbs